eam-00/Linux-Notes/Docker/docker-index.md

         docker rm mydockerimage

+## Build
+On the directory where the Dockerfile is located:

 ## Kubernetes Networking Model
 Kubernetes was built to run on distributed systems where there can be hundreds of worker nodes in which Pods would be running.